🠈 Energizer Holdings 🠊

 Every Ready is a pioneer in battery technology and portable electronics.

 - 1899: American Electrical Novelty created the D-Battery.
-They then acquired rights to manufacture a portable lighting device called as "flashlight."
+They then acquired rights to manufacture a portable lighting device called a "flashlight" which competed with the traditional wax candle.

 - 1905: The company changed its name to The American Ever Ready Company..